jewelsofthought/neshama/site/posts/freedom/week_5/hod_gevurah.md

 </div>

-This is the week of **Hod**, the “Glory” of Physical Form, experienced through our sensations and our perceptions.
+This is the week of **Hod**, the "Glory" of Physical Form, experienced through our sensations and our perceptions.
 Into **Hod** we bring **Gevurah**, the Severity of Emotional Limitation.
 We focus our energies on the left side of the Tree, experiencing the connection as a channel of light between the left hip and the left shoulder.

 This is a day for consolidating our energies, for appreciating the forms into which they are cast.
 We are offered precious moments to consider the shape of the emotions which are expressed through the forms and patterns of our lives.
 We are challenged to care tenderly for our physical selves, and to become more aware than ever of our power to translate ways of wholeness into the world of being.